Overview

 Why Sheridan College?

-- Sheridan College offers a new state-of-the-art Technical Education Center.
+- Sheridan College offers a recently updated state-of-the-art Technical Education Center, as well as the brand new Innovation Center.

 - The program has a flexible course schedule and numerous elective options.